ICA at VCU and VPM Announce Initiative to Launch a New Community Media Center at the ICA

 Once completed, the VPM + ICA Community Media Center will host VCU academic seminars, youth media-making programs, and community podcasting workshops—all designed to provide unique educational and mentoring opportunities for students and community podcasters, as well as the technical and editorial support needed to elevate their programs’ production quality and reach.
 It will also serve as a remote hub for VPM staff to produce and edit their own broadcast stories.

 The VPM + ICA Community Media Center will be helmed by Dr. Chioke I’Anson, Assistant Professor of African American Studies at VCU and underwriting announcer at NPR.
-As Director of Community Media, I’Anson will teach a podcasting seminar each semester for students in the Department of African American Studies and will work with a managing team comprised of VCU students to plan and create a series of community events and youth programs including podcasting and media classes, workshops on podcast development and critique, symposia with invited speakers and mentors, and live podcasting programs.
+As Director of of the VPM + ICA Community Media Center, I’Anson will teach a podcasting seminar each semester for students in the Department of African American Studies and will work with a managing team comprised of VCU students to plan and create a series of community events and youth programs including podcasting and media classes, workshops on podcast development and critique, symposia with invited speakers and mentors, and live podcasting programs.

 “Everyone in Richmond has a story that only they can tell, or a perspective only they can share,” said I’Anson.
 “The VPM + ICA Community Media Center is the lab where anyone with something to say or a desire to create can get the technical skills to share their vision.
 The Media Center will be an arts and storytelling focal point, serving the city of Richmond and helping deliver its stories to the rest of the world.”